Jean Chrétien: Domestic affairs

 In November 1997, the Asia-Pacific Economic Cooperation (APEC) summit was held on the University of British Columbia (UBC) campus in Vancouver.
-Students on UBC's campus protested the meeting of some of these leaders because of their poor human rights practices.
-One of the leaders most criticized was Indonesian President Suharto.
-Demonstrators tore down a barrier and were pepper-sprayed by the Royal Canadian Mounted Police (RCMP).
-Other peaceful demonstrators were subsequently pepper-sprayed as well.
+Students on UBC's campus protested the meeting because of the poor human rights practices of some of the attending leaders; one of the leaders most criticized was Indonesian President Suharto.
+Demonstrators tore down a barrier and were pepper-sprayed by the Royal Canadian Mounted Police (RCMP), with other peaceful demonstrators being subsequently pepper-sprayed as well.
 There was debate over whether the action was necessary.
-In response to Suharto's concerns about his "dignity" being called into question by protests, he had been promised by the Canadian government that no protesters would be allowed to get close and in early August 1997, the RCMP was informed by the PMO that the prime minister did not wish for any "distractions" at the up-coming conference.
-On August 7, 2001, the APEC report was issued by Judge Ted Hughes, which cleared Chrétien of wrongdoing, but stated that Jean Carle of the PMO had improperly pressured the RCMP to attack the protesters.
+In response to Suharto's concerns about his "dignity" being called into question by protests, the Canadian government had promised him that no protesters would be allowed to get close, and in early August 1997, the PMO informed the RCMP that the prime minister did not wish for any "distractions" at the upcoming conference.
+Later that day, Chrétien, when asked by Nardwuar the Human Serviette about the use of pepper-spray, stated "...For me, pepper, I put it on my plate."
+On August 7, 2001, the APEC report was issued by Judge Ted Hughes; it cleared Chrétien of wrongdoing, but stated that the PMO's Jean Carle had improperly pressured the RCMP to attack the protesters.

-In August 1999, the Anglo-Canadian media magnate Conrad Black was due to receive a British peerage.
-Two days before Black was to receive his title, Chrétien advised the Queen not to accord Black a title of nobility, citing the 1917 Nickle Resolution, where the Canadian House of Commons asked King George V not to grant any titles of nobility or knighthoods to Canadians, and thereby ensured that Black was not raised to the peerage as he was expecting to be.
-Black, who felt humiliated by this episode, sued Chrétien for what he alleged to be an abuse of power, leading to the legal case of Black v.
-Chrétien.
-In 2001, the court ruled in favor of Chrétien, stating it was the prime minister's prerogative to advise the Queen not to raise Canadians to the British peerage if he felt so inclined, and thereforth this was not an abuse of power as Black had claimed.
-Black gave up his Canadian citizenship to accept the title.
+In August 1999, the Anglo-Canadian media magnate Conrad Black was due to receive a British life peerage.
+Two days before Black was to receive his title, Chrétien advised Queen Elizabeth II not to accord Black a title of nobility, citing the 1917 Nickle Resolution whereby the Canadian House of Commons asked King George V not to grant any hereditary peerages or knighthoods to Canadians, thereby ensuring that Black was not raised to the peerage as he was expecting to be.
+A humiliated Black sued Chrétien for what he alleged to be an abuse of power, leading to the legal case of Black v Chrétien.
+In 2001, the Court of Appeal for Ontario ruled in Chrétien's favour, stating it was the prime minister's prerogative to advise the Queen not to give Canadians a British peerage if he felt so inclined, and therefore it was not an abuse of power as Black had claimed.
+Black gave up his Canadian citizenship to accept the peerage.